100 Sights in Frankfurt, Germany (with Map and Images)

 The Roman Catholic Church of Christ the King in Frankfurt's Praunheim district was built in 1930 with the development of the Praunheim estate, a project of the New Frankfurt, and was extensively rebuilt in 1951.
 It is a cultural monument according to the Hessian Monument Protection Act.

-The Mendelssohnruhe is a memorial in honour of the composer Felix Mendelssohn Bartholdy (1809–1847) in Frankfurt am Main.
-The memorial stone with bronze plaque, donated in 1909, stands in Frankfurt's city forest.
-It commemorates a festival held there in July 1839 in honour of Mendelssohn Bartholdy, during which some of his choral works were premiered.
+The Mendelssohnruhe is a memorial in honor of composer Felix Mendelssohn Bartholdy (1809–1847) in Frankfurt am Main.
+The memorial stone with a bronze plaque, donated in 1909 stands in the Frankfurt city forest.
+He commemorates a festival organized there in July 1839 in honor of Mendelssohn Bartholdys, in which some of his choral works were premiered.

 Haus Frauenstein is a historic building in Frankfurt am Main, Germany.
 It is part of the Römerzeile, Frankfurt's town hall complex.
 As the fourth building in the row, it borders on the left (south) of the Löwenstein House and on the right (north) of the Salzhaus.
 The house address is "Römerberg 25".